 Honesty and loyalty are the basis of every relationship.
 Any relationship that deviates from honesty is only turning toxic.
 You are very much in a toxic relationship if you’re partner lies to you often.
 It is tangled even if he or she does not tell you the complete truth.

-A healthy relationship is one that is transparent at all levels and inspires in each other the confidence to share everything.
+A healthy relationship is transparent at all levels and inspires each other with the confidence to share everything.
 So, dishonesty is the first sign of a relationship turning toxic.
 This is what will further translate into other toxic traits within the bond.

 If you’re stressing too much about your relationship on daily basis, then there is something wrong.
 You would not have to stress about a relationship that is doing fine.
 When your relationship feels like a constant struggle, it has rather turned toxic.
 You have to apply your efforts to make such a relationship survive.
 This indeed is a toxic sign for a relationship.

 When your partner starts disrespecting you on purpose, it can be a sign of a toxic relationship.
 We may disrespect each other unintentionally in a relationship sometimes.
 But doing that intentionally and making it a habit is disastrous.
 This is the highest form of toxicity in any relationship.
 Love and respect both go hand in hand and if you’re losing respect in a relationship, you need to rethink.

 One of the most common signs of a destructive relationship is the feeling of insecurity.
 This insecurity grows larger with each passing day.
 This is a sign of a noxious relationship because here your partner is obsessing over you.
 Furthermore, when your partner becomes insecure about you or the relationship, he or she will cut into your space.